paulinho-16/MEIC-ASSO/docs/authentication.md

 ![](https://i.imgur.com/7AImErP.png)

-A client, upon logging in, receives a Json Web Token which he must then send to the server on every request that requires authentication by adding it to the Authorization Header or by using the cookie that is set by the server.
-The server uses the token to obtain the current state of the session, identify the user and responds to the request accordingly.
+A client, upon logging in, receives a JSON Web Token which he must then send to the server on every request that requires authentication by adding it to the Authorization Header or by using the cookie that is set by the server.
+The server uses the token to obtain the current state of the session, identify the user, and responds to the request accordingly.

 #### Consequences